liwj1020/CF_API/README.md

 * 99A - Query Governor Exit Program Setup

 ##Build
-run the shell script setup in QP2TERM ./code_examples/rpg/cf_api/setup '999'.
+run the shell script setup in QP2TERM ./cf_api/setup 'api_Number(see above)'.
 Note: Some of the utilities require additional utilities to be built to run correctly.

 ##Documentation